DP6/media-quality/README-GTM-API.md

 > :warning: **The data will be stored in a BigQuery table.
 This feature is optional and can improve report analysis.**

-There are several steps that need to be followed:
+There are some steps that need to be followed:

 ## Step 1 - Create Credentials